Art, Studio (BA)

 Requirements for Progression to the Upper-Division Major

-Students must complete at least 52 hours of credit with a minimum grade point average of 2.0, at least half the required General Education hours, including English and mathematics, or an A.A.
+Students must complete at least 52 hours of credit with a minimum grade point average of 2.0, at least half the required General Education hours including English and mathematics, or an A.A.
 Degree.
-Approval for entrance to the BFA program must be secured by review of art faculty after completion of the majority of core courses.
-Student must be enrolled in classes at FSU the semester of review.
-The admission date and procedure for application to a BFA program may be obtained from the BFA advisor.

 Academic Performance and Retention

 The Department of Art reserves the right to discontinue enrollment of art major students at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, F, D–, D, D+) in art courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art.
 Courses in which a grade below the minimum is received may only be repeated once.
 Repeated courses designated as non-repeatable (such as foundations courses) will not be counted toward overall credit hours per University requirements.
-BA students must maintain a minimum GPA per University requirements.
-BFA students must maintain a minimum cumulative GPA of 2.5 and a 3.0 in studio art and design classes.
-If a BA/BFA student falls below these standards, s/he is placed on departmental probation for the following semester.
+BA students must maintain a 2.0 minimum GPA per University requirements.
+If a BA student falls below these standards, s/he is placed on departmental probation for the following semester.
 If the student’s course grade or GPA remains below the minimum standards at the end of the probationary semester, s/he is will not be permitted to continue in the Department of Art.
 The Department of Art retains the right to refuse admission or terminate enrollment at any time if a student fails to maintain the standards of the program.

 ART 1000 (1) Success Strategies in Art and Design